hemulat/lula-bell-mongo/README.md

 load 'app/script/seed.rb'
 ```

-* Seed Counter - This is needed so that your for generating SKU naming of items
+* Seed Counter - This is needed for generating SKU naming of items
 ```
 seed_counter
 ```